Inertial Newton Algorithms Avoiding Strict Saddle Points

 with initial condition $\Phi(0) = H(\Theta_0)$.
-The homeomorphism $H$ preserves the parameterization by time (it does not reverse time). \end{theorem} This theorem essentially states that, in a neighborhood of a stationary point $\Theta^\star$ where the Jacobian matrix $DF(\Theta^\star)$ is non-singular the solutions of \eqref{eq::gensystem} have a qualitative behavior similar to those of the linearized system \eqref{eq::linearized}.
+The homeomorphism $H$ preserves the parametrization by time (it does not reverse time). \end{theorem} This theorem essentially states that around stationary point $\Theta^\star$, if $DF(\Theta^\star)$ has no purely imaginary eigenvalues, then the qualitative behavior of the solutions of \eqref{eq::gensystem} is similar to that of the linearized system \eqref{eq::linearized}.